deepraj21/WordWise/readme.md

 ---

-Feel free to customize each section further to add specific details about your project, team, and experiences.

 ## Features

 - **Mathematical Word Problem Solver:** WordWise specializes in solving mathematical word problems, providing step-by-step solutions to user-input prompts.